 Established in 2002, the web portal MuslimHeritage.com was the first major project of FSTC.
 It is a unique online education community of Muslims and non-Muslims seeking to advance human civilisation through the study of Muslim heritage.
-The website contains more than 1000 peer-reviewed articles, hundreds of short reports on news and events related to Muslim heritage research, and an interactive map and timeline.
+The website contains many peer-reviewed articles, short reports on news and events related to Muslim heritage.

-The Foundation for Science, Technology and Civilisation (FSTC) is a British not-for-profit, non-political, and non-religious organisation founded in 1999 by a group of philanthropic historians, scientists, engineers and social scientists.
+The Foundation for Science, Technology and Civilisation UK (FSTC UK) is a British not-for-profit, non-political, and non-religious organisation founded in 1999 by a group of philanthropic historians, scientists, engineers and social scientists.
 It is dedicated to researching and popularising the history of pre-Renaissance civilisations, especially the Muslim civilisation, that have had an impact upon the scientific, technological and cultural heritage of our modern world.

 FSTC is the world’s leading producer of educational material dedicated to the history of science within Muslim culture and civilisation.
 It researches this material drawing upon a diverse pool of scientists, engineers, historians and social scientists from the world’s leading universities, museums and centres of learning.

 Since its formation, FSTC has created and supported many educational initiatives in the UK and elsewhere.
 The most popular of these initiatives are MuslimHeritage.com, and the 1001 Inventions global project, which has engaged with millions of people through films, publications, exhibitions and educational products.

 FSTC’s work has received support from hundreds of academics, educators, diplomats, legislators and heads of state, as well as various private and government agencies from the United Kingdom and around the world.
 It has been praised for its positive impact on inter-cultural appreciation, social cohesion, and the promotion of science.